Hiyokoi: Characters

 A 16-year-old boy in his first year of high school and in the same class as Hiyori.
-He has a height of 190 centimeters, thus his relationship with Hiyori is referred as a "reverse Lovely Complex".
+He has a height of 190 centimeters.
 He is very popular and has a lot of friends, and is normally seen smiling.
 Though he is very popular, Yuushin does not have a girlfriend.
 He does not accept any honmei chocolate and rejects confessions as politely as possible.
 Yuushin spends most of his classes sleeping or eating, which annoys Hiyori.
 He seems to have feelings for Hiyori.
-When Hiyori confesses he is about to reply but is interrupted by one of his friends.
+When Hiyori confesses, he is about to reply but is interrupted by one of his friends.
 They do not talk to each other until days later during summer break, where he confesses and asks her to go out with him.